Snowflake Connector for Google Looker Studio

 4. Click Revoke access.

-Mapping Snowflake Data Types to Looker Studio Data Types
+Mapping Snowflake data types to Looker Studio data types

 The connector maps your Snowflake database data types to a unified set of data types as follows:

-Google Looker Studio Data Type
+Google Looker Studio data type

 BOOLEAN